Waiting list for planned hospital treatment rises for third month in a row

 The waiting list for planned hospital treatment in England has increased for the third consecutive month, figures show.

-It comes as medics sounded the alarm about potential winter pressures in the health service.
+It comes as experts sounded the alarm that winter could be “very tough” for the health service.

 An estimated 7.41 million treatments were waiting to be carried out at the end of August, relating to 6.26 million patients, up slightly from 7.40 million treatments and 6.25 million patients at the end of July.